Cornelia (mother of the Gracchi): Cornelia's letter excerpts

 The manuscripts of Cornelius Nepos, the earliest Latin biographer (ca. 110-24 BC), include several excerpts from a letter supposedly composed by Cornelia to Gaius (her younger son).
-If the letters are authentic, they would make Cornelia one of only four Roman women whose writings survive to the present day, and they would show how Roman women wielded considerable influence in political families.
+If the letters are authentic, they would make Cornelia one of many Roman women whose writings survive to the present day, and they would show how Roman women wielded considerable influence in political families.
 Additionally, this would make Cornelia the first woman in her own family who wrote and passed down the importance of writing to her posterity.
 The letters may be dated to just before Gaius' tribunate in 122 BC (Gaius would be killed the following year in 121 BC, over a decade after the death of his brother Tiberius in 133 BC).
-The wording in the letter is very interesting, insomuch as it uses the first person, is very assertive and displays copius amounts of raw emotion, which may have been new and unusual for a woman writing at that time, particularly to a man of such important social standing.
+The wording in the letter is very interesting, insomuch as it uses the first person, is very assertive and displays copious amounts of raw emotion, which may have been new and unusual for a woman writing at that time, particularly to a man of such important social standing.
 The two excerpts read as follows:

 "You will say that it is a beautiful thing to take on vengeance on enemies.
 To no one does this seem either greater or more beautiful than it does to me, but only if it is possible to pursue these aims without harming our country.
 But seeing as that cannot be done, our enemies will not perish for a long time and for many reasons, and they will be as they are now rather than have our country be destroyed and perish.